D.C. expands paid leave: Two weeks to mourn a child, but no parental leave after stillbirths

 Some advocates opposed that option, saying mothers of stillborn children should receive the full parental leave granted to other new parents.

 But the council sided with Bowser.
-On Tuesday, they limited the expanded bereavement leave to the loss of a child, rather than other relatives.
+On Tuesday, they limited the expanded bereavement leave to the loss of a child rather than other relatives.

-“People need time to grieve and heal to come to terms with this life-changing circumstance and be able to keep going,” council member Elissa Silverman (I-At Large), who introduced the bill, said on Tuesday.
+“People need time to grieve and heal to come to terms with this life-changing circumstance and be able to keep going,” council member Elissa Silverman (I-At Large), who introduced the bill, said Tuesday.
 “It’s also a difficult policy decision for us to make, what is the line [while] also being within our budget.”

 Silverman said she would work to find money in the budget to expand bereavement leave for other losses in the future.